spxbhuhb/zakadabar-stack/doc/guides/rui/Internals.md

 ## Transform Algorithm

-The `reactive` plugin:

-- creates a reactive component class for each function annotated with `@Reactive`
+The `rui` plugin creates a rui component class for each function annotated with `@Rui`.

-- creates a reactive data class for each class annotated with `@Reactive`
-- transforms the calls to reactive functions into the component management code
+Transformation starts with `RuiFunctionTransformer`.
+The transformer:

+1. Creates a `RuiClassBuilder`.
+This builder creates new `IrClass` named `Rui<funcition-name>` that extends `RuiComponentBase`.
+2. Runs `RuiBoundaryVisitor` to find the boundary between the state definition and the rendering parts of the original function.
+3. Runs `RuiStateDefinitionVisitor` to transform the state definition into state variables and a constructor.
+4. Runs `RuiRenderingVisitor` to transform the rendering into slots, create, patch and destroy functions.

+## OBSOLETED

 ### Reactive Component Classes